dunesage/dunesage.github.io/README.md

 ![Model Evaluation for Artificial Neural Network](https://raw.githubusercontent.com/dunesage/dunesage.github.io/main/Images/ann_model_ev.png)
 #### Figure 4: Model Evaluation for Artificial Neural Network

-This model is has a high precision but low recall; only 3 false positives but 141 false negatives.
+This model has a high precision but low recall; only 3 false positives but 141 false negatives.
 This is less false positives than the random forest model, but many more false negatives.
 One can also see that the ANN performs much worse on the ROC and Precision-Recall curves compared to the random forest.

 ## Discussion